Dousti Square

 Dousti Square (Mайдони Дӯстӣ; Площадь Дусти) is a square in Dushanbe, Tajikistan.
 It is connected to Rudaki Avenue and Hofizi Sherozi Avenue.
-It is the largest in Dushanbe.
+It is the largest square in Dushanbe.

 History

 The formation of the square began in the 1930s.
 Its first building was a 2-storeyed building of the Main Post Office on the axis of Lenin Avenue.
-In the years 1940-1946 a three-story building of the Government House is being built on the square.
+In the years 1940-1946 a three-story building of the Government House was built on the square.
 In 1949, the symbol of the Tajik Soviet Socialist Republic was erected in the southern part of the square, an obelisk column with the emblem of the Tajik SSR (architect S. Anisimov, sculptor B. Tatarinov).
 In 1961 on the western side of the square, a bronze sculpture of Lenin was erected with the governmental tribune.
-Thus, the formation of square is being completed.
+This completed the formation of the square.
 According to the general plan of the city of Dushanbe, in 1966, and then in 1983, a wide green esplanade overlooking the river was projected Dushanbe.
-After the independence was declared in 1991, the monument of the greatest poet of the east, Ferdowsi, appeared on the site of the monument to Lenin which was torn down on the night of 22 September and the square was named "Ozodi" (Freedom).
+After independence was declared in 1991, a monument to the poet Ferdowsi appeared on the site of the monument to Lenin which was torn down on the night of 22 September and the square was named "Ozodi" (Freedom).
 The square was given its current name of Dousti in 1997.
 In 1999, the square was due for reconstruction.
-After the restoration of the square, The monument to Ismoil Somoni was installed in 1999 in honor of the 1100th anniversary of the Samanid State.
+After the restoration of the square, a monument to Ismoil Somoni was installed in 1999 in honor of the 1100th anniversary of the Samanid State.